 Active-Passive

-The active-passive configuration is actually intended as a disaster recovery site.
-So, if the passive site goes down, the active site keeps working and the application keeps running.
-The bridge is not able to replicate the data to the passive site until you intervene and bring the passive site back up.
-Once you bring the passive site back up, it reconnects with the bridge and re-syncs itself so it throws away its existing cache and essentially gets an entire copy of the active site cache through the bridge.
-Once the synchronization is completed, it goes into the normal WAN replication mode.
+An active-passive configuration acts as a disaster recovery site.
+So, if the passive side goes down, the active side will still work, and your application will continue to run.
+The bridge cannot replicate data to the passive site until you intervene to restore the passive site.
+When you revert the passive site, it reconnects to the bridge and resynchronizes, thus discarding the existing cache and effectively getting a complete copy of the active site’s cache across the bridge.
+After synchronization is complete, it switches to normal WAN replication mode.

-If the active site goes down, that means you have some sort of a disaster, because the bridge is down and the application is probably down.
-You have to send all the traffic now to the passive site which now becomes active.
-Your users will not see any interruption because all the data was being replicated from the original active site to the original passive site.
-The original passive site is now active, so all of the updates are being done here but the users are not seeing any interruptions.
+If the active site goes down, that means you have some sort of a disaster, because the bridge is down, and the application is probably down.
+You have to send all the traffic now to the passive site that now becomes active.
+All data is replicated from the original active site to the original passive site, with no disruption to users.
+The original passive site is now active, so all updates happen here, but the users see no interruptions.

 However, once the original active site is up again, it connects to the new active site (the original passive site) and synchronizes itself completely.
-Once the sync is done, both of these are active-active even though all of the traffic is going to the original passive site.
-You have the flexibility of shifting all of this traffic to the original active site and change the status of the acting active site back to passive in the bridge.
-NCache allows you to do all this at runtime without any interruption in case of an active-passive disaster.
+Once the sync is done, both are active-active even though all of the traffic goes to the original passive site.
+You have the flexibility to offload all traffic to the original active site and change the status of the active-active site back to passive on the bridge.
+NCache allows you to do all of this at runtime without any interruption in case of an active-passive disaster.

 Active-Active

-If the active site with the bridge goes down, WAN replication stops because the bridge has stopped.
-However, the other active site continues working and all your traffic is routed to that site.
-Once you bring the down site up, you can start the bridge and connect the active site to the bridge so both sites are synchronized.
-This all done at runtime, so no downtime is required and once they are synced, the bridge ensures that both sites are able to propagate updates to each other.
-Hence NCache ensures fault tolerance is achieved.
+When the active site with the bridge goes down, WAN replication stops because the bridge is down.
+However, other active sites will continue to function, and all traffic will be routed to them.
+Once you bring the down site up, you can start the bridge and connect the active site to the bridge, so both sites are in sync.
+This is all done at runtime, so no downtime is required.
+Once the bridges are synced, both sites will be able to push updates to each other.
+NCache thus provides fault tolerance.

 3+ Active Sites

 The third situation is when you have 3 or more active sites where one site has the bridge, and the others do not.
-Two scenarios can take place in this case:
+Two scenarios can take place in this case as mentioned.

-In this case, the other sites keep replicating with each other and the traffic of this site is re-routed to the other connected sites without the users being interrupted.
-Once the site is up, it reconnects to the bridge, re-synchronizes itself and thus gets the latest copy of the cache.
-This is the cue to start sending traffic to it again just like you had originally.
+In this case, other sites will continue replicating each other, and the traffic of this site is re-routed to the other connected sites without disrupting users.
+Once the site is up, it reconnects to the bridge and resynchronizes to get the latest copy of the cache.
+This is the signal to get the traffic back on track.

-To start the bridge, you need 2 nodes as a cluster.
-Ideally, you should have a dedicated set of servers for the bridge topology on that site, but you can also use two of the cache servers as a cluster since it’s most likely temporary.
-However, it may have some performance impact on those cache servers because now the bridge also consumes some resources like CPU and memory.
+To start the bridge, you need two nodes as a cluster.
+Ideally, you should have a dedicated set of servers for the bridge topology on that site, but you can also use two cache servers as a cluster since it’s most likely temporary.
+However, it may have some performance impact on those cache servers because now the bridge also consumes resources like CPU and memory.

-Now once the original site with bridge comes back up, you can simply:
+Now once the original site with the bridge comes back up, you can simply:

-Since caches can be connected to bridge at runtime, NCache allows you to automate all of this work through scripting so you can seamlessly handle the situation where a bridge site goes down and you have to bring it back up.
+Since you can connect the cache to the bridge at runtime, NCache allows you to automate all of this work through scripting so you can seamlessly handle the situation where a bridge site goes down and you have to bring it back up.

 Conclusion

-NCache gives you a very powerful WAN replication mechanism which allows you to handle a lot of different advanced scenarios.
-Moreover, it performs WAN replication in a very fast and efficient manner and handles active-passive, active-active or 3 or more active-active data centers.
+NCache gives you a powerful WAN replication mechanism that allows you to handle a lot of different advanced scenarios.
+Moreover, it performs WAN replication in a fast and efficient manner and handles active-passive, active-active, or three or more active-active data centers.